-3.3 There shall be an Executive Committee comprising the Director, Deputy Director, and four other members elected by the membership of the Centre.
-Elected members will hold office for a period of three years, thereafter being eligible for re-election.
-The Executive Committee will have the right to co-opt further members as appropriate.
-The Dean of Research will be an ex-officio member of the Executive Committee.
+3.3 There shall be an Executive Committee comprising the Director, Deputy Director(s), and at least four other members appointed by the Director following nominations from the membership.
+Members will hold office for a period of three years, thereafter being eligible for re-election.

-3.5 The Director will represent the Centre on the Research Committee of the Faculty and on any other committee of the University as is appropriate.
+3.5 The Director or his/her representative will represent the Centre on the Research Committee of the major stakeholder Faculties involved and on any other committee of the University as is appropriate.

 3.6 The Director and Deputy Director(s) will meet with a Steering Group comprising of the Deans of major stake share Faculties, Pro-Deans for Research and Innovation and Heads of School at least twice per annum.
 The PVC for research will attend at least once per annum.